selenebun/foodchain/README.md

 ### Controls:
 * Mouse to place a creature
-* Shift to toggle perception areas
 * Enter to clear the screen
+* Ctrl to toggle perception visualization
 * Alt to toggle avoidance lines
 * Spacebar to toggle targeting lines
+* G to toggle species pie chart
 * N to toggle nutrition level fade
 * 0-9 to select a preset
-* Backslash to toggle species pie chart

 ### Creature types:
 Press one of these keys to select a creature, then place with the mouse: